The Glasgow Boys were a group of Scottish Impressionists who placed the city of Glasgow on the artistic scene in the last third of the 19th century.

 Thanks to her fairly privileged background, she went to a specialized school for deaf children in Vienna, where she also got the opportunity to learn and practice drawing.
 After coming back to her hometown, a local teacher spotted her talent.
 Soon after, she would go to Zagreb for further education.

 At the time when Slava Raškaj grew up, deafness was considered a mental disability or sometimes referred to as “mental retardation”, a term that was widely in use back then.
 By these standards, she was unlikely to marry and even less likely to work productively.
-Unfortunately, the concepts of inclusion and accessibility were still nonexistent.
+Unfortunately, the concepts of inclusion and accessibility didn’t exist at that time.

-Furthermore, women’s art didn’t have much prestige, as it was mainly seen as a side hobby, complementing the woman’s “principal roles” in society.
-Most importantly, Raškaj found her own style in watercolor, a technique that at the time and in the place where she lived, was not considered a particularly “important” way of painting.
+Furthermore, women’s art didn’t have much prestige, as it was mainly seen as a side hobby, complementing woman’s “principal roles” in society.
+Most importantly, Raškaj found her own style in watercolor, a method which at the time and in the place she lived, was not considered particularly “important”.

 The lack of support and opportunities for her to overcome negative thoughts and isolation in silence is considered one of the factors of her mental illness – depression.
 In 1900, at the age of 23, she started showing symptoms of clinical depression.
 Soon after, she was admitted to the psychiatric hospital where she spent the last years of her life.
 She was rarely able to paint and never able to finish any work during these times.
 Slava Raškaj died of tuberculosis in 1906, aged only 29.

 One can easily conclude that the story of Slava Raškaj’s artistic career is a big what-if that intrigues all art historians who come across her work.